Sheldon Adelson: Wealth

 In 2013, Adelson earned a top ranking on Forbes' Annual "Biggest Winner" List, his dramatic growth a result of the success of his casinos in Macau and Singapore, adding an estimated $15 billion to his net worth during the year.
-In 2013, Adelson was worth $37.2 billion according to Forbes, and as of December 2014, his net worth was $30.4 billion.
+In 2013, Adelson was worth $37.2 billion according to Forbes, and in December 2014, his net worth was $30.4 billion.

 Adelson owned a fleet of private jets through Las Vegas Sands.
 On January 2, 2017, Adelson's Airbus A340-500 jet set a record for the Ben Gurion International Airport by making the longest flight ever leaving the airport by flying nonstop to Honolulu, Hawaii, by way of the Arctic Ocean.

 Illness and death

 In 2001, Adelson was diagnosed with peripheral neuropathy, which restricted his ability to stand and walk.

 On February 28, 2019, Las Vegas Sands announced that Adelson was receiving treatment for non-Hodgkin's lymphoma.
 The news was disclosed after a Sands attorney claimed Adelson was too weak to sit for a deposition in a court case involving Richard Suen.
-Sands spokesman Ron Reese said the side effects of Adelson's medical treatment had "restricted his availability to travel or keep regular office hours” but had not “prevented him from fulfilling his duties as chairman and CEO” of Las Vegas Sands.
+Sands spokesman Ron Reese said the side effects of Adelson's medical treatment had "restricted his availability to travel or keep regular office hours” but had not "prevented him from fulfilling his duties as chairman and CEO" of Las Vegas Sands.

 On January 11, 2021, Adelson died at his home in Malibu, California, at the age of 87, after long-term illnesses.

 On January 14, 2021, Adelson's body arrived in Israel.
 His coffin was draped in U.S. and Israeli flags and was on display at Ben Gurion Airport, where Prime Minister Benjamin Netanyahu came to pay his respects.
-Adelson was buried the next day, in a small private ceremony on the Mount of Olives in Jerusalem.
+Adelson was buried the next day, in a small private ceremony on the Mount of Olives in East Jerusalem.